dangtunguyen/nids/README.md

-# nids
+# Adaptive summarization of evidence to support cost-effective intrusion detection at scale

-Adaptive summarization of evidence to support cost-effective intrusion detection at scale
+We have recently seen an increasing number of attacks that are distributed, and span an entire wide area network (WAN).
+Today, typically, intrusion detection systems (IDSs) are deployed at enterprise scale and cannot handle attacks that cover a WAN.
+Moreover, such IDSs are implemented at a single entity that expects to look at all packets to determine an intrusion.
+Transferring copies of raw packets to centralized engines for analysis in a WAN can significantly impact both network performance and detection accuracy.
+In this project, we propose to build a framework for adaptive summarization of evidence to support cost-effective intrusion detection at scale.